 - Students whose parents have no previous experience of study in Higher Education

 - Students who have difficult financial circumstances

-- Students who are from black, Asian and minority ethnic backgrounds
+- Students who are from a Black, Asian or minority ethnic background

-- Students who have problems relating to health, disability or bereavement
+- Students who have a problem relating to health, disability or bereavement

 - Students who have caring responsibilities

 - Students who have been in local authority care